 So I went back and logged on a couple of days later to find there were plenty of jobs available.
 I chose one very close to home which paid £14.50, accepted it and started preparing.
 This job was for a large DIY chain and it required me to buy certain items and report on my customer experience.
 A couple of days later, off I tootled thinking I would be in and out in 15 minutes.
 How wrong was I?
 Picture a small girl looking lost in a supermarket.
 Now imagine that face on a man in his 30’s stuck in the middle of a DIY store.
 I could not for the life of me find one of the items.
 In total, I was there close to 45 minutes.
 Next time I’ll take a flask with me.

 Anyhow, the task completed I headed back home to write my report.
 This was much easier than expected, apart from the fact I had to upload photos of all the items I bought which took the bulk of the time.
 All in, I think it took around just over an hour for the complete job so the pay was fairly decent.
 Anybody with a sense of direction or some degree of intelligence would be able to complete the task far quicker than I.

 Since then I have received several offers for similar jobs, the most being £25.
-It appears the less time you have to complete the job, the more money they offer.
+It appears that the sooner they need a secret shopper job completed, the more money they offer you.

 If you would like to sign up to GBW mystery shopping or find out more, then follow the link here.